devkitPro/picasso/Manual.md

 ```
 ; This is a comment
-.vecf myFloat ; They can also appear in the same line
+.fvec myFloat ; They can also appear in the same line
 ```

 Identifiers follow the same rules as C identifiers.